milan090/milan090/README.md

 Portfolio: [milan090.me](https://milan090.me)

 #### About Me
-I'm a full stack web developer and  a highschool student, but who are you 🔫 ?
+I'm a full stack web developer, but who are you 🔫 ?

 #### Technologies I use: